daqhris/daqhris.github.io/crypto-growth-fund.md

 Equal amounts of ETH are staked on the Ethereum blockchain via [Stakewise.io](https://stakewise.io) and [Lido.fi](https://lido.fi).

 **DAO Delegate**
-Active participation, as a delegate, in the voting mechanisms set up by Decentralized Autonomous Organizations for the [ENS](https://www.tally.xyz/gov/ens) and [Optimism](https://www.tally.xyz/gov/optimism) communities.
-See the full profile via [Tally.xyz](https://www.tally.xyz/profile/daqhris.eth).
+Active participation, as a delegate, in the voting mechanisms set up by Decentralized Autonomous Organizations for the [ENS](https://www.tally.xyz/gov/ens), [Optimism](https://www.tally.xyz/gov/optimism),   [Arbitrum](https://www.tally.xyz/gov/arbitrum),  [Uniswap](https://www.tally.xyz/gov/uniswap) and   [Aave](https://www.tally.xyz/gov/aave) on-chain communities.
+See the complete profile and a public record of votes on [Tally.xyz](https://www.tally.xyz/profile/daqhris.eth).

 ### Grants
 A portion of the capital is constantly donated to developers and their projects in the open-source software ecosystem.